Finding a Top Financial Advisor Firm in Tampa, Florida

 | || |

 How We Found the Top Financial Advisor Firms in Tampa, Florida

 We considered firms that are registered with the U.S. Securities and Exchange Commission (SEC).
 This gave us a list of firms that handle significant amounts of cash - generally in the billions or hundreds of millions.
 SEC-registered firms are under government oversight; they’re required to file paperwork periodically and adhere to the government’s fiduciary policies.
 We cut firms that had disclosures or disciplinary issues and we eliminated companies that don’t manage individual client accounts.
-The top seven firms are arranged from most assets managed to least.
+The top six firms are arranged from most assets managed to least.

 Jaffetilchin Investment Partners